Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Introduction

-The second approach uses neural networks to learn the solution mapping between infinite-dimensional function spaces (such as the mapping from the initial function space to the solution space).
-The typical methods include deep operator network (DeepONet) \cite{lu2021learning}, Fourier neural operator (FNO) \cite{li2021fourier}, PDE-Nets \cite{long2018pde,long2019pde}, etc. A significant advantage of this approach is that once the neural network is trained, it can quickly solve a large number of in-distribution tasks.
+Methods of the second category use neural networks to learn the solution mapping between infinite-dimensional function spaces (such as the mapping from the initial function space to the solution space).
+The typical methods include deep operator network (DeepONet) \cite{lu2021learning}, Fourier neural operator (FNO) \cite{li2021fourier}, PDE-Nets \cite{long2018pde,long2019pde}, etc. More related work can be found in \cite{khoo2021solving,zafar2022frame,zhang2022mod,lu2022comprehensive}.
+A significant advantage of this approach is that once the neural network is trained, it can quickly solve a large number of in-distribution tasks.
 However, this approach requires a large amount of data to effectively train neural networks, which is costly and challenging in many cases.
 For the task of solving PDEs on bounded domains, it is generally necessary to use traditional numerical methods to extensively solve PDEs to obtain data for training.
 For PDEs defined on unbounded domains, the cost of data acquisition is higher because of the need for complicated techniques, such as ABM or PML.
 Further, for many complex nonlinear equations, there is even no effective numerical method to solve them, resulting in the lack of training data.
-An alternative method, physics-informed DeepONet (PI-DeepONet) \cite{wang2021learning}, is proposed to train the neural networks only relying on the equations and given initial/boundary conditions without any paired input-output data.
+An alternative method, physics-informed DeepONet (PI-DeepONet) \cite{wang2021learning}, is proposed to train the neural networks only relying on the equations and given initial/boundary conditions.
 As the combination of PINNs and DeepONet, PI-DeepONet adopts the architecture of DeepONet while taking the residual of the equation as the loss function during training just like PINNs.
 Unfortunately, this strategy does not work for solving PDEs on unbounded domains due to the same reason as PINNs.